Pricing

 Three programs in the chart charge upfront:

 Compare this to Mochi or Hims: cancel any month, no fees, you keep the medication you have already received.
+Our no-fee cancellation list verifies which of the programs let you cancel online with no penalty and which bury a lock-in.

-What an honest monthly bill looks like
+What the real monthly bill looks like

 For a typical patient on Wegovy at the 1.7mg maintenance dose, here is what each program actually charges per month, all-in: